yifanwu0909/Interview-Prep/ML_Questions.md

 - **Feature Selection**: Identify the most relevant features for detecting fraud using statistical tests and domain knowledge.

 ### 4. Model Selection
-- **Algorithm Choice**: Choose algorithms suited for imbalanced classification problems.
-Tree-based models (e.g., Random Forest, Gradient Boosting) and neural networks are commonly used.
+- **Algorithm Choice**: Choose algorithms suited for imbalanced classification problems. **XGBoost and Neural networks are commonly used.** In applications like forgery or fraud detection, where the classes are almost certainly imbalanced, **XGBoost gives more preferences and weightage to underrepresented classes in the upcoming iterations, thereby increasing its ability to predict the class with low participation.** Random Forest may not treat the class imbalance with a proper process.
 Consider using ensemble methods or anomaly detection algorithms for better performance.
 - **Baseline Model**: Develop a simple model to establish a performance baseline.

 ### 5. Model Training and Tuning